 Doppelgänger V

-FEED#XR #Immersive Storytelling #Spatial Soundscape #Installation
+#XR #Immersive Storytelling #Spatial Soundscape #Installation

 Doppelgänger V - FEED is an interactive web XR experience that explores the notion of the self and the fragmented existence of bodies and sensoriums.
 The series of artistic narratives also further questions how the bodies became illusory forms between the digital and the physical, the artificial and the organic.
 The project draws the context from both the physical and digital space with a primary focus on studying the behaviour patterns and social structures related to our current transformative and telematic presence in the machines.
 It’s a continuation of our ongoing Doppelgänger project series.